lando/backdrop/examples/backdrop-custom/README.md

 # Should have xdebug enabled
 lando php -m | grep Xdebug

-# Should have bee 1.x-1.x
+# Should use bee 1.x-1. by default
-lando bee version | grep "Bee for Backdrop CMS" | grep "1.x-1.x"
+lando bee version | grep "Version" | grep "1.x-1."

 # Should have proxy urls present in lando info
 lando info | grep "backdrop-custom.lndo.site"